 If your policy covered a home, you will be covered for the loss or damage of your building and the replacement of your contents.
 The coverage will also take care of any additional expenses, to the limit the policy specifies, incurred while having to live away from your home.

-If you rent your home, the coverage will cover your property and additional living expenses.
+The coverage will cover your property and additional living expenses if you rent your home.

 How much will it cost?